What Is It?

 You can imagine Mark Zuckerberg’s exasperation: his company is under fire from governments, while governments use his company to spread state propaganda.
 You can understand why he might be ready to work outside the government altogether, to form a new kind of “supermoney.”

 In a blog post titled A Privacy-Focused Vision for Social Networking, Mark Zuckerberg announced his intention to move the Internet toward private, secure, encrypted conversations.
-If those words sound familiar, it’s because bitcoin was also envisioned as a private, secure, encrypted money.
+If those words sound familiar, it’s because bitcoin was also envisioned as private, secure, encrypted money.

 Private.
 While Facebook today is like a “digital town square,” Zuckerberg said that the new focus will be on a “digital living room,” where you can have private conversations with friends and family without worrying that your online comments will come back to haunt you later.